epfl-ada/ada-2022-project-zozoz/README.md

 ---
 ## Research Questions 🧠
+We started our analyis with the following set of research questions:
 - What makes a movie bad across the years?
     - What are the key characteristics, for example directors, actors, genres or budget?
 - Can we cluster bad movie plots, and from the clustering extract meaningful reason for the performance?